hamdiz0/LearningDevOps/jenkins/jenkins.md

         stages{
             stage("test"){
-                when { // when this stage will execute expression { // BRANCH_NAME is a jenkins predefined variable BRANCH_NAME == 'dev' // checks if the working branch is 'dev' else it this stage will not execute BRANCH_NAME == 'dev' || BRANCH_NAME == 'main' // either one
+                when { // when this stage will execute expression { // BRANCH_NAME is a jenkins predefined variable (for pipline use GIT_BRANCH ,BRANCH_NAME is only present for multibranch)
+                        BRANCH_NAME == 'dev' // checks if the working branch is 'dev' else it this stage will not execute BRANCH_NAME == 'dev' || BRANCH_NAME == 'main' // either one
                     }